xXleowXx/gitlab-charts/doc/charts/globals.md

    --set global.certificates.customCAs[0].configMap=my-custom-ca-configmap

    # Configure the LDAP integration to trust the custom CA
-   --set global.appConfig.ldap.servers.main.ca_file=/etc/ssl/certs/ca-cert-my-custom-ca.pem
+   --set global.appConfig.ldap.servers.main.ca_file=/etc/ssl/certs/unique_name.pem
    ```

-This will ensure that the CA is mounted in the relevant pods under `/etc/ssl/certs/ca-cert-my-custom-ca.pem` and specifies its use in the LDAP configuration.
+This will ensure that the CA is mounted in the relevant pods at `/etc/ssl/certs/ca-cert-unique_name.pem` and specifies its use in the LDAP configuration.

 See [Custom Certificate Authorities](#custom-certificate-authorities) for more info.